What is a DAW (Digital Audio Workstation)?

 While digital audio workstations often have the same functionality and similar interfaces, if you find a DAW you like, stick with it until you learn it well.
 Then take a crack at the other ones on the market.
 Audio engineers who can seamlessly flow from the latest version of Ableton Live to Pro Tools, FL Studio to Pro Tools are often in-demand.

-What is a DAW’s computer requirements?
+What are a DAW’s computer requirements?

 The accessibility of digital audio workstations grew right along with the availability of affordable home computers.
 And just like professionals lean towards one DAW or the other, most computer users are either Mac or Windows users.
 Fortunately, there are digital audio workstations for almost any operating system.